Technique & Science

 Steam solves this by keeping the surface of the dough moist.
 Moisture delays the moment when the crust sets, leaving the dough extensible and free to expand.
 Bakers call this oven spring: the rapid rise that happens in the first 10 to 15 minutes before the structure of the loaf solidifies.

 A secondary benefit is shine.
-Steam gelatinises the starches on the surface of the loaf, which is part of what gives artisan bread that slightly glossy look before the crust fully browns.
+Steam causes starch gelatinization on the surface of the loaf, the same heat-and-water swelling process that thickens a sauce or a roux, and here it is part of what gives artisan bread that slightly glossy look before the crust fully browns.

 Four Ways to Create Steam in a Home Oven